 Red Dead Redemption 2

-Rockstar has always done a fantastic job of creating worlds you can lose yourself in and Red Dead Redemption 2 is the pinnacle of such achievements right now.
+Rockstar has always done a fantastic job of creating worlds you can lose yourself in and Red Dead Redemption 2 is currently the pinnacle of this.
 Being able to live out the life of a cowboy in the Wild West is almost overwhelming at first thanks to such an extensive level of detail.
 It’s the little things that first captivate you like smoke rising from the barrel of a gun but it’s the powerful story that keeps you coming back for more.

 It’s not for the faint-hearted thanks to being incredibly long and a little slow to start, but if you’re keen to fully embrace a different way of life and history for a bit, there’s no better way of doing it than through Red Dead Redemption 2.
 It’s simply a spectacular place to wander and partake in missions and adventures whenever suits you.